fuzzylabs/jupyter-delicacies/README.md

 Instead of using Jupyter in the browser you can embed it directly into everybody's favourite text editor.
 There are a couple of approaches to doing this, but we'll stick with the [Emacs Ipython Notebook](http://millejoh.github.io/emacs-ipython-notebook) extension.
 After following the installation instructions on the website you'll be ready to either:

-* Run a Jupyter process within Emacs with `M-x run`
+* Run a Jupyter process within Emacs with `M-x ein:run`
-* Connect to an existing Jupyter process with `M-x login`
+* Connect to an existing Jupyter process with `M-x ein:login`

-The latter is potentially a safer option.

 # Other interesting notebook collections